SHaroonShah/Readme-Developers-Hub---Production/docs/📦 Shipment creation and manifesting workflows/shipment-creation-and-manifesting/index.md

       * Link tracking numbers to orders early in the process
       * Minimal validation required for quick number allocation
-      * Seamless integration with Create Shipment API
+      * Seamless integration with the Create Shipment API
     </Accordion>

     <br />